JavierSirAra/EpsilonDelta/content/posts/2025-08-23-intuitive-exploration-ferrera-gomez/index.en.md

 -   The value of $T(x)$ for a given fraction $x$ represents the proportion of boundary edges for the most efficient cluster occupying that fraction of the cube's vertices.
 -   The points where $T(x)$ is low correspond to very efficient ways of clustering vertices.
--   The unique maximum of $T(x)$ at $x=1/2$ corresponds to the fact that the least efficient choice is to pick exactly half the vertices.
-This maximizes the boundary, like cutting the cube perfectly in half.
+-   The unique minimum of $T(x)$ at $x=1/2$ corresponds to the fact that the most efficient choice is to pick exactly half the vertices.
+This minimizes the boundary, like cutting the cube perfectly in half.

 Once again, a seemingly chaotic, nowhere-differentiable function provides the elegant and universal answer to a problem in a completely different domain: the geometry of high-dimensional networks.